TypeStrong/csproj2ts/README.md

 Tested with project configuration settings in TypeScript 1.4.

+You have to run `npm install` to fetch dependencies prior to using csproj2ts.

 Run `node demo.js` for a working example (assumes `csproj2ts.csproj` in current folder).

 This module only *collects* the information.
 What you do with it after is up to you.